shecking/composers-companion-client/README.md

 ## Setup and Install Instructions

-- Fork and clone this repository and its back-end counterpart using Git/GitHub
+-   Fork and clone this repository, and its back-end counterpart, using Git/GitHub
-- Navigate to this client repository using command line
+-   Navigate to the new composers-companion-client folder using command line
 -   Run `npm install` to install dependencies
 -   Run `npm install react-abcjs` (see 'Technologies Used' below for more information)
 -   Run `npm start` to spin up a local copy in your browser

 ## Planning Story: